 One has to think that perhaps Dr. Agatston was having fun with the dietitians out there when he bravely set his pen to paper and made this comparison.
 The good doctor might begin to lose credibility even with the lay reader with these kinds of recommendations (or maybe not--ice cream and chocolate bars may go a long way with this promotion!)
 While I enjoy ice cream as much as the next guy (perhaps more) and it is certainly not a diet taboo around our house, we don’t fool ourselves to think it stacks up nutritionally against a potato.
 A potato supplies complex carbohydrates, unlike the ice cream which is full of simple carbohydrates (and isn’t that the whole premise upon which Dr. Agatston bases his recommendations in The South Beach Diet--replacing junky carbs in the diet?).
 With 45% of the Daily Value for vitamin C, potatoes are the leading source of vitamin C in the American diet by virtue of the quantities eaten.
 They are also rich in fiber, iron, calcium, phosphorus, potassium, zinc, and B vitamins, and contain anthoxanthins and glutathione (antioxidants).
 In fact, when compared to bell peppers, carrots, and onions, potatoes have the highest overall antioxidant activity, topped only by broccoli.
 And historically the potato is responsible for feeding a whole nation--its lack even led to a massive emigration of the Irish people to the United States in the 1840’s.
 I wonder if we will fare the same if the whole of the American people were to base their diet around ice cream?

-What’s so bad about craving carbs at times?
+But the more important question is this: What’s so bad about craving carbs at times?
 I find myself filling the craving with a variety of carbs (often with protein and fat combined) such as fruits, vegees, wholesome breads with peanut butter and jelly or oil/butter, whole grain crackers with cheese or walnut/blueberry cream cheese, whole grain cereals with soy or skim milk (add a myriad of fruit according to desire), flax/granola bar snacks, nuts, yogurt with berries and Grape-Nuts, or you-name-it-with-creativity according to desire which increases my intake of hundreds of vitamins, minerals, phytochemicals, and fiber.
 If we think that weight-loss is the measure of a healthy diet we are sorely misled.
 What if those cravings are the means by which we eat a healthier diet to prevent disease, and have more energy and health?
 In other words, perhaps not all carbohydrate cravings are bad, but rather a way to a healthier diet if responded to correctly.
 Why don’t we hear about the allowance of carbohydrate cravings for health in Dr. Agatston’s book or any of the other popular carbo-phobic books?
 Everyone is intent on killing our hunger rather than learning how to respond to it for optimal health.
 After all, since everyone is so into evolution (which I am not) and so many recent popular diet books in fact promote the theory as the basis for their dietary conclusions and recommendations, then wouldn’t it make sense to conclude that we have evolved with hunger cues being a strong part of our nature for some not-too-hard-to-figure-out reason?
 Personally, I believe it is part of our Creator’s wisdom.

 But the reader has often tamed their appetite, at least for a time, and often finishes these books feeling confident in their newfound knowledge.
 Whether armed with simple new understandings or a virtual arsenal of heady information, their confidence is truly astounding, as in the case of this reader: